 Embed your typeform

 Want to share your typeform on your website?
 Typeform includes several options for embedding in whatever format works best for you.
+This article covers embed modes and design options - to read about advanced embed options, click here.

 Warning!
 Embedding typeforms on websites using the insecure and unencrypted HTTP protocol is not supported.
 Make sure to embed your form on an HTTPS website, where the data flow between the client and the server is secured by encryption.
 If you don't have an HTTPS website yet, you can obtain an SSL certificate from your hosting company.

-You can make your typeform background totally transparent, or opaque.
+You can make your typeform background totally transparent, or even opaque.
 Choose a value between 0% and 100%: 0% is totally opaque, and 100% is totally transparent.
 Use the slider to select your transparency

 This GIF shows three subtly different transparencies.
 Try experimenting with your site!